SocketByte/wss/README.md

 - [ ] Example fully fledged shell to demonstrate capabilities
 - [ ] Support for other compositors (Sway, etc.)
 - [ ] Plugins system
-- [ ] Fix the damn 60hz webkit lock
+- [ ] Fix the damn 60hz web engine lock

 ## Features

 - **Web-based widgets**: Create shell widgets using web technologies like React/Preact, Vue, Angular, or plain HTML/JS.
 - **Wayland integration**: Seamlessly integrates with Wayland, allowing you to create widgets that work well with the Wayland protocol.
-- **Solid foundation**: Built on top of GTK4 and WebkitGTK 6.0, providing a solid foundation for the project.
+- **Solid foundation**: Built on top of Qt6 and QtWebEngine, providing a solid foundation for the project.
 - **Easily configurable**: Configure the structure of your widgets using a simple TOML configuration file.
 - **React integration**: Comes with a React-based component/hook library for integrating your shell with your system.
   Provides out of the box integration for bluetooth, wifi, hyprland, tray and more.